-Kremlin has sent 400 mercenaries to Kiev to assassinate Zelensky
+Kremlin Has Sent 400 Mercenaries To Kiev To Assassinate Zelensky

 Another source claimed the killers-for-hire have been told to put on the brakes while Putin holds 'peace talks' with Zelensky this week.

-But they have allegedly been informed that the Russian leader has no desire to reach a deal, branding the meeting on the Belarus border as 'smoke and mirrors', the report said.
+But they have allegedly been informed that the Russian leader has no desire to reach a deal, branding the meeting on the Belarus border as 'smoke and mirrors.'

 News of their assassination plans has not seemed to faze Zelensky, who admitted he was 'target number one' during an address to the nation, telling them Russian special forces were hunting him.

+Sources told the Times the militia were briefed about Putin's plans on Ukraine back in December, long before the Russian army was told.

+Soldiers and generals were feared to oppose the invasion plans, and several have been executed for doing so, claimed the mercenaries.

-A private militia known as the Wagner Group allegedly has orders from Vladimir Putin to take out Zelensky - and 23 other government figures - to allow Moscow to take over its eastern European neighbour, the report said.
+A private militia known as the Wagner Group allegedly has orders from Vladimir Putin to take out Zelensky - and 23 other government figures - to allow Moscow to take over its eastern European neighbour.

 The highly-trained operatives are said to be waiting for the green light from the Kremlin to pounce, with their hit list also including Ukraine's prime minister, the entire cabinet, mayor of Kyiv Vitali Klitschko and his brother Wladimir - both boxing champions who have become iconic figures on the front lines of the capital.

-However, the plans were rumbled after they reached the upper echelons of the Ukrainian government on Saturday morning, the report said.
+However the plans were rumbled after they reached the upper echelons of the Ukrainian government on Saturday morning.

 Citizens were warned that they risked being 'liquidated' if they were spotted outside during the curfew hours, as they may be assumed to be the enemy.